wcandillon/react-native-redash/README.md

 ### `<Interactable>`

 Implementation of `Interactable` from `react-native-interactable` with `react-native-gesture-handler` and `react-native-reanimated`.
-The original implementation has been built by (the reanimated team)[https://github.com/kmagiera/react-native-reanimated/blob/master/Example/Interactable.js].
+The original implementation has been built by [the reanimated team](https://github.com/kmagiera/react-native-reanimated/blob/master/Example/Interactable.js).
-Documentation of this component is available (here)[https://github.com/wix/react-native-interactable].
+Documentation of this component is available [here](https://github.com/wix/react-native-interactable).

 Example usage: